dictation-toolbox/Caster/docs/readthedocs/meta/Caster_FAQ.md

 3. **Maybe I do not need certain features.
 How flexible is Caster?**

       The voice commands are purposely structured to allow you to pick and choose how you want to use the project.
 This allows for a broad userbase with diverse interests and abelites.
 A configuration file allows you to block categories of commands called `rules`  giving you control over your experience.
-The sky is the limit: consider the following use cases:
+The sky is the limit.
+Consider the following use cases:

       - I am developer or person who does not have barriers using computer inputs like keyboard and mouse.
 I only want to control applications by voice to augment their workflow.